-Though I was there to be on a bunch of panels at Grinnell College, parents weekend there necessitated that I spend my nights in the neighboring town of Newton, Iowa.
+Though I was there to be on a bunch of panels at Grinnell College, parents weekend there necessitated I spend my nights in the neighboring town of Newton, Iowa.
 Newton has a population of about 15,000 and it is known for being the former home of Maytag Appliances, the present home of the Maytag Dairy (and its Maytag blue cheese) and for being where Rocky Marciano’s plane went down.
-Perhaps more importantly for some, it is also has a gorgeous Maid-Rite.
+Perhaps more importantly for some, it also has a gorgeous Maid-Rite.

-I arrived fairly late to Newton and this being the heart of the Midwest and my not eating meat, my dining choices were looking pretty limited.
+I arrived fairly late to Newton and this being the heart of the Midwest and me not eating meat, my dining choices were looking pretty limited.
 Out of an overabundance of a lack of caution, I decided to eat at the Chinese restaurant in town.
 Though American-Chinese cuisine, it was shockingly decent.

 I got to the restaurant about twenty minutes before its 9:00 p.m. closing, which meant I got to watch that Chinese restaurant staple of the restaurant workers eating their own dinner together at a large table.
 What surprised me (maybe it should not have) was that every single employee was Chinese (or at least appeared to be).
 As I paid my bill, I asked the cashier/apparent owner, from where she came.
 She seemed to hesitate just a bit and then said “China.”
 Where in China, I asked, just about certain she would say Fujian.
 She did.